Performance and efficiency terminology related to heat pumps and air condition systems

 IPLV = 1 / (0.01 / A + 0.42 / B + 0.45 / C + 0.12 / D)

 nc or Ec - Combustion Efficiency

 For fuel-fired systems, this efficiency term is defined as the ratio of the fuel energy input minus the flue gas losses (dry flue gas, incomplete combustion and moisture formed by combustion of hydrogen) to the fuel energy input.
-In the U.S., fuel-fired efficiencies are reported based on the higher heating value of the fuel.
-Other countries report fuel-fired efficiencies based on the lower heating value of the fuel.
+In the U.S., fuel-fired efficiency are reported based on the higher heating value of the fuel.
+Other countries report fuel-fired efficiency based on the lower heating value of the fuel.
 The combustion efficiency is calculated by determining the fuel gas losses as a percent of fuel burned.
 [Ec = 1 - flue gas losses]

 Thermal Efficiency (nt or Et)

 This efficiency term is generally defined as the ratio of the heat absorbed by the water (or the water and steam) to the heat value of the energy consumed.
 The combustion efficiency of a fuel-fired system will be higher than its thermal efficiency.
 See ASME Power Test Code 4.1 for more details on determining the thermal efficiency of boilers and other fuel-fired systems.
-In the U.S., fuel-fired efficiencies are typically reported based on the higher heating value of the fuel.
-Other countries typically report fuel-fired efficiencies based on the fuel′s lower heating value.
+In the U.S., fuel-fired efficiency are typically reported based on the higher heating value of the fuel.
+Other countries typically report fuel-fired efficiency based on the fuel′s lower heating value.
 The difference between a fuel′s higher heating value and its lower heating value is the latent energy contained in the water vapor (in the exhaust gas) which results when hydrogen (from the fuel) is burned.
 The efficiency of a system based on a fuel′s lower heating value can be 10 to 15% higher than its efficiency based on a fuel′s higher heating value.

 HSPF - Heating Seasonal Performance Factor